yusufani/Python-Hadoop-Youtube-Statistic-Analyzer/README.md

 docker exec -it namenode bash
 cd map_reducers
 ```
 To load the dataset, the dataset must be in the docker environment.
 For this, I linked the map_reducers folder with the system in the docker folder.
 If you put your dataset inside the map_reducers folder.
 It will also appear under map_reducers in Namenode.
-After that you can upload your data with following commmand:
+After that you can upload your data with following command:
 ```sh
 hadoop fs -rm -r input # Clearing input folder if exists hdfs dfs -put <DATASET_PATH> input